TvT Project Coordinator

 Apart from her routine work, she is also the president of Impulse India (supported by the AIDS Healthcare Foundation), and also leading a chamber of commerce for LGBTQI in India (creating entrepreneurship).

-TvT Regional Coordinator - Eastern Europe and Central Asia
+TvT Regional Coordinator - Central Asia and Eastern Europe

 Timofey Shenker is from Kazakhstan and has been a trans activist since 2010.